willymcallister/willymcallister.github.io/index.md

 ----

-These videos and articles began at Khan Academy where I was the Electrical Engineering Content Fellow in 2016.
-Since completing my fellowship, I set up this web site and so far have reviewed and significantly improved all the articles.
-There are several new articles as well.
-A nice new feature of Spinning Numbers is the circuit simulator.
-Most articles include simulation models of the circuits to bring the concepts to life.
+These videos and articles began at Khan Academy where I had the honor of being the Electrical Engineering Content Fellow in 2016.
+The concepts are explained at the level of an undergraduate EE student.
+Motivated middle school and high school students can get a lot from the course.

+I set up this Spinning Numbers web site after completing my KA fellowship.
+I've reviewed and significantly improved all the articles, and added several new articles.
+A nice new feature is the Circuit Sandbox simulator.
+You will find simulation models included in most articles, to let you try your hand and bring the concepts to life.

-I hope this site helps you learn about electronics and electrical engineering.
+Good luck as you learn about electronics and electrical engineering.
+Please leave a comment if you enjoy your visit, and ask questions.
+I'm here to help.

    \- Willy McAllister